 - Be careful not to touch your eyes, nose or mouth when removing your face covering.
 Wash your hands as soon as you finish.

-- Wear your face covering whenever you are on Department of Defense property, installations (except personal residences) and facilities when six feet of social distance isn’t possible in public areas or work centers.
+- If you are not fully vaccinated, wear your face covering whenever you are on Department of Defense property, installations (except personal residences) and facilities.

-- All individuals performing DOD duties, whether on military installations or at other locations (indoor and outdoor) must wear masks, including in common areas, shared workspaces and outdoor shared spaces.
+- All individuals who are not fully vaccinated against COVID-19 and are performing DOD duties, whether on military installations or at other locations (indoor and outdoor), must wear masks, including in common areas, shared workspaces and outdoor shared spaces.
 Masks must cover the face and nose in compliance with guidance from the CDC.
-Masks may be removed if an individual:
+Masks may be removed if an unvaccinated individual: